rschramm9/MOTUS_KIOSK/documentation/1_START_HERE.md

-### 4.0 - Install RStudio IDE Free Edition for your platform
+### 5.0 - Install RStudio IDE Free Edition for your platform

 RStudio is the development environment (IDE) that is used to create and test programs in R.

-##### 4.1 - Install RStudio
+##### 5.1 - Install RStudio

 Log in as administrator

 Download RStudio for your platform from <https://www.rstudio.com/products/rstudio/download/>

 Typically the installer will be in your "Downloads" folder.
-Double-click it and follow the instruction, acccepting allof  the defaults.
+Double-click it and follow the instruction, acccepting all of the defaults (This app is ok to install to Program Files)

-##### 4.2 - Install Required R Packages
+##### 5.2 - Install Required R Packages

 We use quite a few additional packages (software libraries) installed for R.  This can be a somewhat frustrating part depending on which revision levels of R and the various packages are currently considered 'current'.

-An annoying feature is that R by default installs packages in the current users local directories.
-It seems desirable to install packages globally once for all users to avoid package version issues and confussion.
+An annoying default feature is that R is it installs packages in the current users local directories.
+Since we are running from two user accounts that means installing packages twice, leading to concerns of which package is being used and packages libries getiing out of sync with upgrades etc.

+ It seems to me desirable to install packages globally once for all users to avoid package version issues and confusion.
 However the instructions to do this  vary immensely depending on which operating system, which version, version, user permissions etc.

-**So therefore I recommend installing packages twice! ** - once for user=Admin and then for user=MOTUS_USER.
+**5.2.1** **If you already have previously  installed R in C:\Programs FIles  I recommend you just installing packages twice! ** - once for user=Admin and then for user=MOTUS_USER.
 Packages evolve very slowly rarely need updating until the version of R itself needs updating.
 We can also use the RStudio IDE "Packages" management tab to track versions and keep each user updated when needed.

-Advanced system users or administrators that may want to explore more global package installations and configuration.
+New or advanced system users or administrators that may want to explore other global package installations and configuration.
 These links may help.

 https://cran.r-project.org/doc/manuals/R-admin.html#Managing-libraries